iann0036/tf-cfn-provider/docs/providers/ovh/CloudNetworkPrivate.md

 ## Properties

-TBC
+`ProjectId` - (Required) The id of the public cloud project.
+If omitted, the `OVH_PROJECT_ID` environment variable is used.

+`Name` - (Required) The name of the network.

+`VlanId` - a vlan id to associate with the network.
+Changing this value recreates the resource.
+Defaults to 0.

+`Regions` - an array of valid OVH public cloud region ID in which the network will be available.
+Ex.: "GRA1".
+Defaults to all public cloud regions.

 ## Return Values

 ### Fn::GetAtt

-`ProjectId` - See Argument Reference above.
+`ProjectId` - See Properties above.

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`VlanId` - See Argument Reference above.
+`VlanId` - See Properties above.

-`Regions` - See Argument Reference above.
+`Regions` - See Properties above.

 `RegionsStatus` - A map representing the status of the network per region.